Satisfactory Academic Progress (SAP) Standards for the D.O. Program

-(H) Honors – Awarded to students whose performance is determined to be in the top 10% of the cohort of students enrolled in the course for 500-level and 600-level courses (or as otherwise specified in the course syllabus); Awarded to students who attain a minimum COMAT standard score of 115 and a minimum Overall Student Performance Evaluation Score of 6 in 700-level courses (or as otherwise specified in the course syllabus).
+(H) Honors – Awarded to students whose performance is determined to be in the top 10% of the cohort of students enrolled in the course for 500-level and 600-level courses (or as otherwise specified in the course syllabus).
+Awarded to students who attain a minimum COMAT standard score of 113 and a minimum Overall Student Performance Evaluation Score of 6 in 700-level clerkship courses and in the 800-level Emergency Medicine clerkship course (or as otherwise specified in the course syllabus).

-(HP) High Pass – Awarded to students who attain a COMAT standard score between 110 and 114 and a minimum Overall Student Performance Evaluation of 6 in 700-level clerkship courses (or as otherwise specified in the course syllabus).
+(HP) High Pass – Awarded to students who attain a COMAT standard score between 108 and 112 and a minimum Overall Student Performance Evaluation of 6 in 700-level clerkship courses and in the 800-level Emergency Medicine clerkship course (or as otherwise specified in the course syllabus).